Metroid Prime 2: Echoes: Setting

 Echoes takes place on Aether, a planet inhabited by a race known as the Luminoth.
 The Luminoth lived peacefully, protecting the planet's natural energy, which they call the "Light of Aether".
-Five decades before the game's events, a Phazon meteor collides into the planet and leaves a scar, causing environmental damage and splitting the planetary energy.
+Five decades prior, a Phazon meteor collides into the planet and leaves a scar, causing environmental damage and splitting the planetary energy.
 The split creates another world in an alternate dimension, Dark Aether, a mirror version of Aether that is dark, arid, and has a poisonous atmosphere.
 Dark Aether becomes home to the Ing, cruel shapeshifting creatures who intend to destroy the Luminoth, and are able to possess bodies of the living, the dead, and the artificially intelligent beings.
 Eventually, the Ing and the Luminoth engage in a war over the planet's energy — whichever race controls it is capable of destroying the other, since if one world gains control over all of the planet's energy, the other will perish.

 Around this time, Space Pirates set up a base on Aether after detecting the mutagenic substance Phazon on the planet.
 The Pirates had previously tried to weaponize the substance after it contaminated the planet of Tallon IV, but their efforts were thwarted by the bounty hunter Samus Aran.
 (Note: As depicted in Metroid Prime) A Galactic Federation Marine Corps patrol ship encounters one of the Pirates' supply ships leaving the planet and an altercation follows.
 Both ships suffer heavy damage, and after the Federation loses contact with the Marines, they call Samus to investigate.